DEFRA/defra-docker-node/README.md

 ## Image vulnerability scanning

-The repository runs a nightly scan of the latest parent image, and will scan images on push to a branch.
+The repository runs a vulnerability scan of the latest parent image nightly, and the 'work in progress' image on push to a branch.

-Scans are performed using the Anchore Engine GitHub Actions using the policy file [anchore-policy.json](anchore-policy.json).
+Scans are performed using the Anchore Engine GitHub Action using the policy file [anchore-policy.json](anchore-policy.json).
 Details on the policy configuration and exclusions can be found in [POLICY_CONFIGURATION.md](POLICY_CONFIGURATION.md).

 Note that the scan is performed using version 1 of the [Anchore Scan Action](https://github.com/anchore/scan-action/tree/version1) as version 2 does not yet support policy files.

-If the Anchore scan finds a vulnerability the scan will fail and a report will be stored as an artifact against the failed scan action against the GitHib [Action](https://github.com/DEFRA/defra-docker-node/actions).
+If the Anchore scan finds a vulnerability the scan will fail and a report will be stored as an artifact against the failed  GitHub [Action](https://github.com/DEFRA/defra-docker-node/actions).

 There are two solutions to address an image vulnerability: patch the Dockerfile to upgrade the vulnerable library, or add the vulnerability to the exclusion list if it is not deemed exploitable.